tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

 date:   2020-12-28 22:16:50 +0530
 category: Deep Learning
 tags: python art intermediate tensorflow vgg style-transfer
 description: Neural Style Transfer was first published in the paper "A Neural Algorithm of Artistic Style" by Gatys et al., originally released in 2015.
-It is a image transformation technique which modify one image in style of another image.
-We take two images content image and style image, using these two images we generate a third image which has contents from content image while style(textures) from style image.
-If we take any painting as style image then output generated image has contents painted like style image.
-This is first part of neural style transfer series, in this part we will cover optimization-based style transfer technique proposed by Gatys and its implementation in TensorFlow.
+It is an image transformation technique which modifies one image in the style of another image.
+We take two images of content image and style image, using these two images we generate a third image which has contents from the content image while styling (textures) from style image.
+If we take any painting as a style image then output generated image has contents painted like style image.
+This is the first part of neural style transfer series, in this part we will cover the optimization-based style transfer technique proposed by Gatys and its implementation in TensorFlow.
 ---
 Neural Style Transfer was first published in the paper "A Neural Algorithm of Artistic Style" by Gatys et al., originally released in 2015.
-It is an image transformation technique which modify one image in style of another image.
+It is an image transformation technique which modifies one image in the style of another image.

 If these line do not convince you then see the images below,